 Given that definition, the book that kept me up last night was…good.
 Not great.
 But pretty darn good.
 And if the author’s intent was to entertain, then I’d have to say it was well-written.

 Recently, I realized that some of my most memorable moments have centered around coffee (coffee, that is, in one of its many forms…i.e. black, w/cream, espresso, cappuccino, latte, and even instant).
-It’s been more than thirty years, but I can still imagine the smooth rich creamy flavor of the cups of coffee with cream that I enjoyed while studying abroad in Austria.
+It’s been more than thirty years, but I can still imagine the smooth, rich, creamy flavor of the cups of coffee with cream I enjoyed while studying abroad in Austria.
 To this day, Austrian coffee remains the gold standard by which I judge all other cups of coffee.

 Perhaps one of my fondest memories occurred while traveling from Naples to Rome, when a young and (obviously) handsome Italian boy produced an espresso maker from his backpack and proceeded to make me a steaming cup of espresso right there on the train.
 (I was so impressed that he carried an espresso maker in his backpack!)

 The pinnacle of my coffee experience was in Rome where, if memory serves, after touring the Colosseum I was delighted to find an espresso stand tucked away in one of its antiquated nooks.
 I don’t remember the taste of the espresso, but the view of the Colosseum while holding a demitasse full of espresso will be forever seared in my memory.